Leather can be restored in two ways.

 3. The above process will have removed the manufacturers finish and any silicones that are soluble in solvents.
 There are however some silicones like spray on polish and waxes that aren't soluble in solvents, and so to remove these we need to use the Alcohol Cleaner.
 After using the Leather Prep wipe the leather down with a cloth dampened in the Alcohol Cleaner and for ease of use you could also spray the Alcohol Cleaner directly onto the leather.
 Now wait 30 minutes for the prep to evaporate.

 The above two photos show the seating cushion in very bad condition.
 The photo to the right is an up-close photo of a section of the cushion.
 The cracks have occurred over 20 years of wear and tear on the leathers surface causing the pigment to 'crack' as the leather flexes.
-Regular applications of protection cream could have prevented this!!
+Regular applications of protection cream could have prevented this!

 The process will be to fill the cracks and then colour the leather.

-The first process is to strengthen the leather to prevent future cracking.
 The Leather Binder is applied with a sponge and is absorbed by the leather holding all the worn leather fibres together.
 Apply approximately 3-5 coats to the entire surface, leaving time for each coat to dry before applying the next.

 Note that it is important that excess binder that may build up around areas of stitching should be wiped away before it dries.